-Bacon Deviled Eggs are a crowd-favorite appetizer and finger food for your next party.
-These deviled eggs have just a pinch of cayenne pepper for flavor, and are topped with plenty of crumbled bacon.
+Bacon deviled eggs are a crowd-favorite appetizer for your next party.
+These deviled eggs have just a pinch of cayenne pepper for a hint of warmth and are topped with plenty of crumbled bacon.

 Ingredients and substitutions